Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

 “However, there is no shame in being common, no insult in the term, nor does being born to high station make me better than anyone else.
 Only our actions, how we measure up to the duties we were born to, determine our worth.
 If you allow yourself to be groomed to take over your parents’ financial empire, you will, perhaps, assume duties similar to those required of a royal princess and might one day rise to be the greatest and most worthy of commoners.”

 Rachel donned the mask of calm she had learned from her mother.
 Underneath, she danced with mirth.
 Salome was so outraged.
 Most likely, she had never met anyone who did not treat the daughter of the Iscariot financial empire as royalty.
 Rachel’s sympathies were with the princess.
-She did believe in judging men on their merit.
-As the daughter of a duke, however, she also understood the obligations that came with rank, something that egalitarian Americans—despite their many other good qualities—often failed to grasp.
+She did believe in judging men on their merit, but, as the daughter of a duke, she also understood the obligations that came with rank, something that egalitarian Americans—despite their many other charming qualities—often failed to grasp.

 Footsteps rang against stone.
 The man with the pony-tail strode into the private garden, his Inverness cloak billowing.
 He looked around, frowning.
-His gaze fell over Rachel.
+His gaze fell on Rachel.